 Abstract: Scholars have identified ethnic diversity as a major impediment to the provision of public goods.
 Whether or not this depends on the salience of ethnic identification is unclear.
 I test this distinction in the context of primary education provision across districts in Africa, the most diverse continent in the world.
 Using several data sources and specifications, I find that local ethnic diversity is robustly associated with teacher absenteeism only where ethnic identification is salient.
 I investigate potential causal pathways using data from school visits in Uganda, finding important roles for the effectiveness of parent teacher associations and the strength of social networks between teachers.
 The results suggest that the deleterious effects of ethnic diversity on the provision of public goods could be mitigated by policies that reduce ethnic salience.

-By the People?
-Foreign Aid and Donor-Country Democracy – with Pedro Vicente and Daniel Kaufmann
+Foreign Aid Preferences and Perceptions in Donor Countries – with Pedro Vicente and Daniel Kaufmann

 The Political Economy of Ethnic Identification in Africa